Green Ward Competition

 - Participating in the competition has benefits for staff education and morale.
 Staff often report a confidence boost and feeling both valued and empowered to make further changes.
 For some staff the recognition in the competiton has led to them receiving further development opportunities in their role, which has increased their job satisfaction.

-- Running the competition and your Trust creates strong interdisiplinary relationships, especially between clinical and non-clinical staff, that are vital for sustainable healthcare systems to develop and thrive.
+- Running the competition and your Trust creates strong interdisciplinary relationships, especially between clinical and non-clinical staff, that are vital for sustainable healthcare systems to develop and thrive.

 - Join leading Trusts in working to reduce your environmental impact & in building resilient communities fit for current and future challenges.